dracony/fig-standards/proposed/task.md

 Task interfaces
 =======================

-Almost every framework includes a toolset for running background tasks, cron jobs, deployment and more.
+Automation tools allow developers to setup frequently used processes such as building, deployment and testing.
-These usually provide a set of predefined tasks that are configured and combined to achieve some specific goal.
+They feature sets of predefined tasks which are used as building blocks for process definition.
-Common examples of such tasks would be copying a file on the filesystem, executing a database query, etc Each such library provides its own set of guidelines on how new tasks should be added to its disposal, thus forcing the developer to creating multiple adapters or supporting only a limited subset of libraries.
+Examples of such building blocks might be copying a file on the filesystem, executing a database query, running a command on a remote server, etc. Since these are pretty common on across libraries this leads to redundancy in task implementation also forcing 3rd-party developers to create multiple adapters or supporting only a limited subset ofautomation tools.

-This proposal presents a simple API for defining tasks, thus making them easily portable.
+This proposal aims to create a minimal API to allow task implementations to be reused in multiple automation toolsets.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be